Savor the Season on the Washington County Maple Trail

-Every February and March, producers all over the northeast tap into their maple trees and save as much sap as they can.
+If you’re looking for an authentic maple experience, look no further than the Washington County Maple Trail!
+Every February and March, producers all over the northeast tap into their maple trees and save as much sap as possible.
 The sap-to-syrup process is known as maple sugaring, and you can see it in action at sugar houses and farms across the county!

 Maple trees are tapped by drilling holes into their trunks and collecting the sap.
-Today, that sap is often boiled using large evaporator systems and reverse osmosis machines, but you can still find some smaller productions boiling outdoors over a campfire – although it takes much longer to do!
+Today, that sap is often boiled using large evaporator systems and reverse osmosis machines.
+However, you can still find some smaller productions boiling outdoors over a campfire – although it takes much longer to do!

 Maple sap being pumped through a filter before the boil begins – Wild Hill Maple